Time Waits for No One! Analysis and Challenges of Temporal Misalignment: Empirical Results and Analysis

 We first focus on quantifying \temporaldrift in end tasks.
 As a preliminary analysis, we investigate how the marginal distribution over labels changes over time.
 We then study how \temporaldrift affects performance of GPT2 models in downstream tasks with temporal finetuning (\hyperref[Q1]{\subscript{Q}{1}},\hyperref[Q2]{\subscript{Q}{2}}).
 We find that the amount of performance degradation can vary by task; in some cases the degradation can be severe.

-We then study how \temporaldrift affects PLMs.
+We then study how \temporaldrift affects LMs.
 As a first step, we analyze how vocabularies change over time in our datasets.
 We then experiment with \ref{Q3} how \temporaldrift affects upstream language modeling and \ref{Q4} how effective temporal adaptation, or additional pretraining on a target year, is in mitigating misalignment.
-We find that while PLMs are affected by misalignment, temporal domain adaptation is not enough to mitigate \temporaldrift.
+We find that while LMs are affected by misalignment, temporal domain adaptation is not enough to mitigate \temporaldrift.

-Details on temporal domain adaptation and finetuning, and an extended version of our results, can be found in Appendices~\ref{sec:appendixA} and \ref{sec:appendixB}.
+Details on temporal domain adaptation and finetuning, and an extended version of our results, can be found in Appendices~\ref{sec:appendixA} and \ref{sec:appendixB}, respectively.